 St. Mary’s Academy owns and operates the equipment and software that comprise our network resources.
 Any illegal use of network resources is prohibited.
 All content created, sent, accessed or downloaded using any part of SMA’s network resources is subject to the rules stated in this policy as well as within the student-parent handbook.
 St. Mary’s Academy may monitor the network while you are using it, and you should never assume that anything you do on SMA’s network resources is private.
 Additionally, the school reserves the right to search students’ personal electronic devices (cell phones, laptops, etc.) when they are brought on to the campus should the school determine there is a reasonable need to do so.

 Any and all violations of this student Responsible Use Policy will result, at minimum, in the loss of network privileges as well as appropriate disciplinary action.
 Persons who believe that they have been harassed or threatened by any of these methods of communications should immediately report the concern to the Assistant Principal for Student Life.
 Any student who accesses inappropriate material on the internet or who receives harassing, threatening or inappropriate materials via email or on the internet must immediately report the concern to the faculty member who is supervising the activity or to school administration so that the situation can be investigated and appropriately addressed.

 Currently St. Mary’s Academy utilizes an internet filtering system.
-Providing a filter generally can eliminate access to offensive and pornographic materials.
+Providing a filter generally can significantly reduce access to offensive and pornographic materials.
 Unfortunately, no filtering system is foolproof.
 While SMA’s intent is to make internet access available for educational goals and objectives, account holders may have the ability to access other materials.
 Therefore, we expect users to act responsibly in their searches and to immediately disengage from any materials that are inappropriate and to report the situation to the faculty member or administrator in charge of the activity.
 We expect students to obey the Responsible Use Policy when using the internet and all network resources.